Ambrosio Kibuuka

-Ambrosio Kibuuka (1868 – June 3, 1886) was a Ugandan Catholic martyr killed for his faith.
+Ambrosio Kibuuka (1868 – June 3, 1886) aka (Ambrose Kibuuka Katekamu, Kateka Mulundaggana), was a Ugandan Catholic martyr killed for his faith.
 He was born in Buganda.
 He was one of many Christians put to death by King Mwanga II between 1885 and 1887.
 His day of martyrdom was June 3, when he was burned alive, and when he is remembered as one of the Martyrs of Uganda's feast day.